spikeyflower writes articles on various celebrations and what to give on particular celebratory occasions.

-Gift Guide for 2014 Law Grads and the Bar Exam
+Gift Guide for Law Grads and the Bar Exam Takers

-Graduating from law school and taking the bar exam can be the most stressful and most exciting time in an attorney's career.
-The bar exam is a culmination of years of school, personal sacrifice of time and money, and rigorous studying.
+Graduating from law school and taking the bar exam can be one of the most stressful and exciting times in an attorney's career.
+The bar exam is the culmination of years of school, the personal sacrifice of time and money, and rigorous study.
 What better way to express pride in the accomplishments of the grad in your life than with a thoughtful gift?

 Some people like classic gifts like watches and bottles of scotch, but there are some other creative alternatives as well.
 Passing the bar is a huge accomplishment.
 Show your new attorney how proud you are of them with a special and thoughtful gift!

-1. Avoid lawyer jokes.
-They might be funny the first time, but by the time someone is graduating from law school they have heard them all many, many times.
+- Avoid lawyer jokes.
+They might be funny the first time, but by the time someone is graduating from law school, they have heard them all many, many times.
 Also, if the person is stressed because of the bar and looking for a new job, it might not go over well.
-Unless you know the person is particularly fond of lawyer jokes, you'd do well to avoid this.
+Unless you know the person is particularly fond of lawyer jokes, you will do well to avoid this.

-2. Show how proud you are.
-The bar exam can destroy the confidence of anyone, and most people are at least half convinced they failed it until they get results back.
+- Show how proud you are.
+The bar exam can destroy the confidence of anyone, and most people are at least half-convinced that they failed it until they get the results back.
 Anything that shows you have faith in them and are proud of them is sending the right message.

-4. Don't give any bar exam study materials.
+- Don't give any bar exam study materials.
 Some things are best left to the professionals.
 Most people will be enrolled in either BarBri or Kaplan to review for the bar, and those companies have the whole system down to a science.
-Other books, flash cards, study guides, or tapes on the subject will probably not be helpful.
+Other books, flashcards, study guides, or tapes on the subject will probably not be helpful.

-4. Art: A small piece of art that reflects a shared experience or the city that the grad attended law school in is a nice idea.
+- Art: A small piece of art that reflects a shared experience or the city in which the grad attended law school is a nice idea.
 A bright picture can help lighten up a drab office.
-If the young lawyer is having a difficult or stressful day at work, they can look at the piece of art and be reminded that there are people outside of their office that love and care for them.
+If the young lawyer is having a difficult or stressful day at work, they can look at the piece of art and be reminded that there are people outside of their office who love and care for them.

 Fancy Drinks: A Classic Gift for Lawyers

-1. Wine: A bottle of wine is a standard gift and allows a lot of flexibility for the price.
-Get a year with special significance, or the current year to commemorate the year of graduation.
+- Wine: A bottle of wine is a standard gift and allows a lot of flexibility for the price.
+Get a year with special significance or the current year to commemorate the year of graduation.

-2. Scotch: A slightly more masculine gift than the bottle of wine.
+- Scotch: A slightly more masculine gift than a bottle of wine.

-3. Rocks glasses: A nice set of rocks glasses or similar serving set.
+- Rocks glasses: A nice set of rocks glasses or a similar serving set.

 Personal Gifts for Attorneys

-2. Brief Case or Work Purse: A new work bag is a necessity for a young attorney.
+- Briefcase or Work Purse: A new work bag is a necessity for a young attorney.
 Many graduates only have the backpack that they used through school, and they need a new bag for going on interviews, going to the office, and going to court.
-You should also consider how the bag will match nicely with a suit, fit a small laptop or hold a full notepad or papers.
+You should also consider how the bag will match nicely with a suit, fit a small laptop or hold a full notepad or paper.
 For men, consider getting a messenger bag style laptop case that could easily be taken on the airplane rather than a traditional briefcase.

-3. New Suit: If you know their size and fashion tastes, take the new grad out to get fitted for a new suit.
-A good quality suit will improve confidence during interviews and in the office or court, and help a younger attorney gain credibility.
+- New Suit: If you know their size and fashion tastes, take the new grad out to get fitted for a new suit.
+A good quality suit will improve confidence during interviews and in the office or court and help a younger attorney gain credibility.

-4. Dress Shoes: Apparently sneakers aren't welcome in court.
+- Dress Shoes: Apparently, sneakers aren't welcome in court.

-5. Spa or Hairdresser: After the bar exam, people often look and feel like trolls.
-A massage will help remove months of pent-up stress, and a good quality haircut will help with the transition from student to attorney.
+- Spa or Hairdresser: After the bar exam, people often look and feel like trolls.
+A massage will help remove months of pent-up stress, and a good quality haircut will help with the transition from student to an attorney.

-6. Jewelry: For men get cufflinks and for women, a simple strand of pearls.
+- Jewelry: For men, get cufflinks, and for women, a simple strand of pearls.
 They don't have to be particularly fancy or expensive, but a small item will help make a new suit look complete.

 Gift Certificate Suggestions for Law Students